SamanthaVS-BBD/Database-levelup-bookClub/README.md

 Edit the Terraform configuration code for creating an RDS instance in main.tf to your credentials, and what you need.

-Initializing and Applying Terraform Configuration:
+Initializing and applying Terraform configuration:
 Once done with setting up the main.tf script Initialize Terraform by running terraform init in the terminal.

 Run terraform plan -var-file="secrets.tfvars" to check the Terraform configuration.

 Apply the Terraform configuration using terraform apply -var-file="secrets.tfvars".

-Setting Up SQL Server/ Access Database:
+Setting  up SQL server/ access database:
 Wait for the AWS RDS instance to be created after running terraform apply, as this may take some time.

 Open Microsoft SQL Server Manager or any SQL client of your choice.